tasdikrahman/tasdikrahman.me/_posts/2019-04-04-self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure.md

 <center><img src="/content/images/2019/04/k8s-self-hosted.png"></center>

-The cluster which you see above is a self hosted cluster, hosted on [digitalocean](https://digitalocean.com) using [typhoon](https://github.com/poseidon/typhoon)
+The cluster which you see above is a self hosted cluster, hosted on [digitalocean](https://digitalocean.com) using [typhoon](https://github.com/poseidon/typhoon).
+For reference, you can check the [terraform](https://github.com/tasdikrahman/infra/tree/master/aws/ap-south-1/homelab) config to bring up your own cluster using typhoon.

 What you can see above is how you can use [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) to interact with the different components of the kubernetes cluster and how they are abstracted in terms of the native kubernetes objects like [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)